gcanti/tcomb/README.md

 # tcomb

-JavaScript types and combinators

-*Why*. tcomb is a library which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
+tcomb is a library which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
 It is great for checking external input, for testing and for adding safety to your internal code.
 Bonus points:

+- write complex domain models in a breeze and with small code footprint
 - easy debugging
-- encode/decode of your domain objects to/from JSON for free
 - **instances are immutables** by default
+- encode/decode of domain objects to/from JSON for free
+- make your existing code safer gradually

-*How*.
-This library provides several type combinators and a built-in `assert` function you can use.
-When an **assertion fails this library starts the debugger** so you can inspect the stack and quickly find out what's wrong.
-The debugger starts only once after the first failed assert.
+The library provides several type combinators and a built-in `assert` function.
+When an assertion fails the library **starts the debugger** so you can inspect the stack and quickly find out what's wrong.

-*What*.
-You can define and check:
+You can check:

 - JavaScript native types
+    - Nil: `null` and  `undefined`
+    - Str: strings
+    - Num: numbers
+    - Bool: booleans
+    - Arr: arrays
+    - Obj: plain objects
+    - Func: functions
+    - Err: errors
 - structs (i.e. classes)
 - unions
 - maybe